naoshibaikyu/superbuddn/test.md

 %A little while later, back with the gamers...

-Falling star: Alright, which stage now?
+Fallingstar: Alright, which stage now?

 Shinobu: I don't really care.
 Hit the randomizer.

-Falling star: Okay.
+Fallingstar: Okay.

 %Falling star directs the cursor to the "Random" button and presses it, and much to everyone's dismay...